 • Urine: Nurses often assist patients with toileting, changing incontinence pads, and cleaning urine spills.

-• Blood: Nurses may encounter blood when drawing samples, changing wound dressings, or assisting with surgical procedures.
+• Blood: Nurses may encounter blood when drawing blood samples, changing wound dressings, or assisting with surgical procedures.

 • Vomit: Patients experiencing nausea or undergoing certain treatments may vomit, requiring nurses to clean up and provide comfort measures.